 Name (also Uncinula necator var.
 Necator, Erysiphe necator var.
 Necator or Oidium tuckeri) for the pathogen of the real mildew, look there.

 Designation for two very dangerous, by mushrooms caused vine diseases.
-They originate from North America and were introduced to Europe with contaminated vine material only in the second half of the 19th century.
+They come from North America and were introduced to Europe with contaminated vine material only in the second half of the 19th century.
 Both types of fungi are among the biotrophic parasites that means that they feed on living cells of the infected host.
 The two mildew diseases are often confused, less because of the disease symptoms, which are fairly obvious, but because of the confusingly similar names.
 There are plant-specific powdery mildew fungi, for example for apples, peas, cucumbers, roses, spinach and vines.
 The mushrooms are strictly host-specific, meaning they can only live on their host.